 - Pesticides are toxic, and their use poses high health and safety risks.
 Use them only as prescribed! - Do not use strong acids, strong alkalis, high-temperature liquids, or pesticides that are prohibited. - Do not endanger people, animals, or the health of the environment. - Pesticides must not be allowed to contaminate rivers and drinking water sources. - Avoid the use of powder-based pesticides, as they can shorten the life of the spraying system of the device. - Mix the pesticide with clean water and filter it immediately before use to avoid clogging the filter.
-Clean the filters of the device before use if noticing deposits. - The values of the drone can be opened for cleaning.
-They have to be closed during operation. - The membrane of the valve might become clogged with particles.
-For cleaning instructions, refer to CDA valve cleaning (page 103). - If spraying in a windward direction, make sure that the spray does not drift onto you or anyone else on the site.
+Clean the filters of the device before use if noticing deposits. - The valves of the drone can be opened for cleaning.
+They have to be closed during operation. - If spraying in a windward direction, make sure that the spray does not drift onto you or anyone else on the site.
 Wear full protective gear to avoid direct contact with the pesticide. - Clean the drone and remote controller after spraying. - The effectiveness of application depends on the density of pesticides, the speed and distance of spraying, the flight speed and is affected by wind speed, wind direction, temperature and humidity.
 Take all these factors into account when spraying! - Avoiding unnecessary spraying: accurate planning of the spraying work is necessary to determine the right amount of pesticide to use, so that the amount of excess spray can be minimized.
 It is recommended to apply the residual spray or water used to wash the drone's system to plants.